College Factual by our College Data Analytics Team

 A degree in geological & earth sciences is more popular than many other degrees.
 In fact, it ranks #95 out of 395 on popularity of all such degrees in the nation.
 As a result, there are many college that offer the degree, making your choice of school a hard one.

 College Factual looked at 21 colleges and universities when compiling its 2024 Best Geological & Earth Sciences Schools in California ranking.
-Combined, these schools handed out 994 degrees in geological & earth sciences to qualified students.
+When you put them all together, these colleges and universities awarded 981 degrees in geological & earth sciences during the 2021-2022 academic year.

 Jump to one of the following sections: * Degree-Level Rankings